code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/action/DC.md

 The College Board, Code.org, CSTA, and a coalition of partners spent the last year helping states revise or enact policies to allow computer science to count towards high school math or science graduation requirements.
 Research has shown that students are more likely to try computer science when it is part of the academic pathway rather than an elective.
 And CS teachers have told us their work is valued more as well when it’s categorized this way.

-To receive a <a href="https://s3.amazonaws.com/uploads.hipchat.com/65395/734873/QwZKobXUYV7HiW7/hsdiploma_v071405.pdf"_blank">DCPS diploma</a>, students must take four mathematics credits classes.
+To receive a <a href="https://s3.amazonaws.com/uploads.hipchat.com/65395/734873/QwZKobXUYV7HiW7/hsdiploma_v071405.pdf"_blank">DCPS diploma</a>, students must take four mathematics credits.
 Computer Science classes can count as a fourth math credit as an “Upper Level” course.
 This policy indicates that districts can and should count computer science towards a mathematics graduation requirement.

 To ensure all students have access to computer science education, **please use the sample letter text below to urge your principal or district superintendent to implement this change.**